-· Message filtering
+Message filtering

-If you need only a subset of the repository data, you can specify one of the available filters.
-These filters are really Repository Viewer searches.
+If you need only a subset of the repository data, you can specify filters, which are really Repository Viewer searches.
 If you want to add or modify a filter, open Repository Viewer and make your changes.
 Your filter will be available the next time you configure forwarding.
 For details about working with searches, see Searching for Events in Repository Viewer.
-Using searches as filters has some important implications; see Filtering Specifics below for details.
+Using searches as filters has some important implications; see Event Filtering for details.